 \section{Conclusion}

-In the scope of this work, 346 papers and documents have been collected with a systematic review to provide a summary of the current Intelligent Transportation Systems.
-After passing the filtering, 114 documents with 40 test beds have been analyzed.
-Here, this paper has showed the fascinating development in the field of Intelligent Transportation Systems with the use of external infrastructure from the Early Days until the Creation of Digital Twins.
-So, this literature survey accompanies the reader from the beginning of ITS until the current state of the art.
+Within the scope of this work, 357 papers and documents were collected in a systematic review to provide a summary of current intelligent transportation systems.
+After passing the filtering, 127 documents with 52 test bed projects were analyzed.
+In this survey, we have highlighted the fascinating development in the field of ITS using external infrastructure from the `Early Days' until the `Creation of Digital Twins'.

-According to the mentioned history, the complexity as well as the functionality of ITS have increased immensely.
-The current systems can deliver high accurate information about individuals in traffic situations in real-time.
+We have highlighted the immense increase in the complexity and functionality of ITS as well as the outstanding challenges.
+The current systems can deliver highly accurate information about individuals in traffic situations in real-time.
 In the field of ITS, this development is a great success.
-However, there are still improvements in the reliability, scalability and security of the overall system needed.
-For this reason, further research in the ITS should focus on more reliable perception of the traffic with the use of modern sensors, plug and play mechanism as well as secure real-time distribution in decentralized manner for a high amount of data.
-Furthermore, to ensure the sense of such systems, services with a real added value for the broad public with autonomous as well as non-autonomous cars have to be developed.
+However, improvements in the reliability, scalability, and security of the overall system are still needed.
+For this reason, further research in the ITS should focus on more reliable perception of the traffic using modern sensors, plug-and-play mechanisms as well as secure real-time distribution in a decentralized manner of a large amount of data.
+Furthermore, to ensure such systems are viable, services with a real added value for the general public with autonomous as well as non-autonomous cars have to be developed.

-In the end, the development of Intelligent Transportation Systems with the use of external infrastructure is in a correct direction.
-For the comprehensive roll-out, however, a few questions still need to be answered.
+In summary, it can be seen that the development of intelligent transportation systems using external infrastructure in proceeding in the correct direction of autonomous driving.
+However, a few questions remain outstanding before a comprehensive roll-out can occur.